Atifete Jahjaga

-Atifete Jahjaga (/sq/; born 20 April 1975) is a Kosovar Albanian politician who served as the third President of Kosovo.
-She was the first female President of Kosovo, the first non-partisan candidate to hold the office, and the youngest female head of state to be elected to the position.
+Atifete Jahjaga (/sq/; born 20 April 1975) is a Kosovar politician who served as President of Kosovo from 2011 to 2016.
+She is the first woman and the first non-partisan candidate to hold the office and is also the youngest elected president of Kosovo.
 Prior to her presidency, Jahjaga served as Deputy Director of the Kosovo Police, holding the rank of General Lieutenant Colonel, the highest rank achieved by a female officer in Southeastern Europe.

 Early life and education

 Jahjaga, a Kosovo Albanian, was born in Gjakova, which was then part of the Socialist Federal Republic of Yugoslavia.
 Her paternal ancestry is from Berisha in northern Albania.
 She completed her elementary and secondary education in Gjakova and graduated from the University of Pristina with a degree in Law in 2000.
 In 2006/07, she completed a graduate and certificate program in police management and criminal law at the University of Leicester in the United Kingdom.
 Jahjaga also received professional training at the George C. Marshall European Centre for Security Studies in Germany, the FBI National Academy in the United States, and earned a postgraduate certification in Crime Science from the University of Virginia in 2007.